 Publishers can’t realistically expect that the massive media consumption will continue.
 Consumers have become overwhelmed with the information overload, and many have cut back for their own mental health’s sake.
 Even for entertainment and lifestyle media, it seems many have audiences have just reached a saturation point.
 That means publishers will need to find ways to capture the attention of subscribers and keep them coming back.

 Delivering precisely personalized content is one of the most effective ways to do just that.
 With so much clutter, consumers don’t have time or the patience to sort through it all to find what they really want to see, so they’ll gravitate toward outlets that curate the content for them.
-By giving subscribers more of what they want, publishers can build more trusted, long-term relationships with subscribers who will depend on their favorite content providers to not waste their time with frivolous content they don’t care about.
+By giving subscribers more of what they want, publishers can build more trusted, long-term relationships with subscribers who will depend on their favorite content providers not to waste their time with frivolous content they don’t care about.

 Strategy 2: More Opportunities for AI Technology